-If you are coming here for the first time, you have entered part 6 in a series about aspiring and experienced yogis’ journeys.
-I hope that you enjoy it and follow along.
+If you are coming here for the first time, you have entered part 11 in an interview series with aspiring and experienced yogis called Yogi Insight.
+I hope that you enjoy each person’s shared journey.
 Namaste!

 Q: Who or what influenced you to take up yoga?